 We are excited to work with a variety of learners, and we guarantee an education you won't find elsewhere.

-In just ten weeks, you will:
+In just ten (or twenty) weeks, you will:

-This course requires the following textbook: Practical Permaculture: For Home Landscapes, Your Community, and the Whole Earth by Jessi Bloom and Dave Boehnlein
+This course requires the following accompanying textbook: Practical Permaculture: For Home Landscapes, Your Community, and the Whole Earth by Jessi Bloom and Dave Boehnlein

 A very limited number of scholarships are available.
 Preference is given to students who live in countries where the economy makes it very difficult to pay US prices, as well as those from disadvantaged communities.
 Applications are due five weeks before the start of the next course.
 You will receive notification at least three weeks before the start of the next course.